buisio/landing-page/_posts/2018-11-22-simplifying-cloud.markdown

 of choice while maintaining full ownership of said environments and we are building some tooling to make that happen.

-If you're familiar with Heroku, we're trying to set up somthing as simple as that.
-In the end we just want you to think about git pushes and see everything materialize like magic :sparkles:.
+In the end we just want you to think about git pushes and see everything materialize like magic.

-## First lean steps :baby:
+## First lean steps

-Our first step was to distil our learnings over the last couple of years down to a few parameterized configurations that we can deploy and operate with a collection of known and trusted tools such as Docker, Kubernetes and Terraform, among others.
+Our first step was to distil our learnings from the last couple of years down to a few parameterized configurations that we can deploy and operate with a collection of known and trusted tools such as Docker, Kubernetes and Terraform, among others.
 Much of our previous work was directed at building setups on